mrcodetastic/ESP32-HUB75-MatrixPanel-DMA/README.md

 HOWEVER, by default the library uses a brightness level of '16' so there's really no need to call .setPanelBrightness, unless you specifically want a super bright display.

 Summary: setPanelBrightness(xx) value can be any number from 0 to MATRIX_WIDTH-1.
+So if you are chaining multiple 64x32 panels, then this value may actually be > 64 (or you will have a dim display).

 ![It's better in real life](image.jpg)